neonichu/githop/README.md

 ```

 For the real lazy, it is also available on the web: <https://githop-yolo.herokuapp.com/orta>, specify
 the desired GitHub user as path.
+Code for the web version can be found [here][7].

 ## Installation